 Typically, there’s a social event after the pitches.
 Come prepared with multiple team members who can work the room, and have your hand-outs and materials ready to hand out or send immediately to anyone who is interested.

 USB drives are cheap; order some with your logo on them, and pre-load your presentation, background material, and all the detailed information that wouldn’t fit into your pitch onto them, so you can hand them out on the spot if the opportunity arises.
+Add a small sticker to the back of your business card that says, “Download my pitch from (event name) at <link>”.
+The goal is to make it easy for them to find your information, after all.
+It’s ok to make people register to download a watermarked, numbered copy of your pitch — but it’s not ok to make it hard for them to get information in the name of “protecting intellectual property”.

 Even if there’s no formal time for Q&A or socializing after the pitch, don’t forget a thank-you note to the people who invited you to present.
 And, of course, don’t forget to say thank you to the team that helped you practice, rehearse, and get ready for your pitch, either.
+Once upon a time, I worked with a tech conference called Demo, and got assigned to help a couple of wet-behind-the-ears college students practice for their first public demo.
+To be honest, they were eager, but not all that good, and we had several practice sessions before their big day.